 Curb your cabin fever with an afternoon outdoors!
 Volunteers will remove brush and non-native plants helping to restore habitat near Cedar Falls.

 Invasive brush removal involves using various hand tools (handsaws or loppers) to manually cut invasive brush.
-Participants may work alongside or with an experienced chain sawyer.
+Participants may work to remove plants with thorns and/or alongside an experienced chain sawyer.
 No experience necessary.
 Instruction will be provided.
 New and seasoned volunteers welcome.

 An RSVP is required.